hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 The MPI effort involved around 80 people from 40 organisations, mainly in the United States and Europe.
 It was funded heavily by DARPA, the U.S. National Science Foundation (NSF), and the European commission (among others).

 Since its creation, MPI has become the _de facto_ standard for communications on distributed memory systems.
-The standard is maintained by the MPI Forum, and the current version of the standard is 4.1; the 4.2 and 5.0 standards are a work in progress.
+The standard is maintained by the MPI Forum, and the current version of the standard is 5.0.

 > **Further Reading**
 >